openshift-cs/rosaworkshop/OSD3.11/6-storage.md

 In this case the mode is RWO (Read-Write-Once) which means that the volume can only be mounted to one node, but the pod(s) can both read and write to that volume.
 As Persistent Volumes in OSD are backed by EBS it only supports RWO.  ([See here for more info on access modes](https://docs.openshift.com/dedicated/3/architecture/additional_concepts/storage.html#pv-access-modes))

 #### 2. Create a file to store
 In the OSToy app click on *Persistent Storage* in the left menu.
-In the "Filename" area enter a filename for the file you will create. (ie: "test-pv.txt")
+In the "Filename" area enter a filename for the file you will create (ie: "test-pv.txt").
+Try to keep a *.txt* extension so that it can be viewed from the browser.

 Underneath that, in the "File Contents" box, enter text to be stored in the file. (ie: "OpenShift is the greatest thing since sliced bread!" or "test" :) ).
 Then click "Create file".